regen-network/regen-ledger/docs/tutorials/user/credit-class-project-batch-management.md

 This tutorial covers the creation and management of credit classes, projects, and batches using the [command-line interface (CLI)](../../ledger/infrastructure/interfaces.html#command-line-interface).
 This tutorial will demonstrate with data standards and practices used by Regen Network Development for [Regen Registry Program](https://library.regen.network/).

+For information about working with, and having your credit class approved by, Regen Registry, see [Regen Registry Credit Classes](https://library.regen.network/v/regen-registry-program-guide/credit-classes).

-For information about creating and managing credit classes, projects, and credit batches using the [Regen Marketplace](https://app.regen.network/) application, see [Regen Network Guidebook](https://guides.regen.network/guides/regen-marketplace).
+For information about creating and managing credit classes, projects, and batches using the [Regen Marketplace](https://app.regen.network/) application, see [Regen Network Guidebook](https://guides.regen.network/guides/regen-marketplace).

 ## Prerequisites